-Our first step was to download hourly prices for each of the products covered herein from the websites of the California PX, California ISO, PJM Interconnection, and ISO New England.
-To create a useable database, the format of the data had to be changed and made compatible in MS Excel.
-The data were then transferred to MS Access so we could query the data.
-Because the price data were assembled for all available hours for all products, the database includes hundreds of thousands of prices, over 300,000 for California alone.
+As a first step, hourly prices were downloaded for each of the products covered herein from the websites of the California PX, California ISO, PJM Interconnection, and ISO New England.
+Because the price data was assembled for all available hours for all products, the database includes hundreds of thousands of prices, more than 300,000 for California alone.

-The second step was to define the threshold for a price spike.
-It is not unusual to see time-of-use rates in some areas with energy charges approaching 10¢/kwh, the equivalent of $100/MWH.
-For this reason, we would be hard pressed to suggest a threshold below $100.
-Since price caps in the ISO markets include those at $250, $500, $750, and $1,000, we chose these as additional thresholds.
+The data analysis sought to identify the number of hours in which prices were above certain thresholds.
+Since it is not unusual to see time-of-use rates in some areas with energy charges alone approaching 10¢/kwh, the equivalent of $100/MWH, $100/MWH was used as a minimum threshold.
+Since price caps in the ISO markets include those at $250, $500, $750, and $1,000, these were chosen as additional thresholds.
+This is not to suggest that any of these are appropriate thresholds to measure price “spikes” nor to suggest that any of these are legitimate levels for price caps.
+It is only meant to give us a framework the quantification.

 The third step was to identify the ISOs to be included in the report.
-We chose the California ISO, PJM Interconnection, and ISO New England because each provides at least twelve months of price data.
+California ISO, PJM Interconnection, and ISO New England were chosen because each provides at least 12 months of price data.
+New York ISO was not included since market operations began there in November 1999, and, therefore, there is not 12 months of data available.

-The fourth step was to define the time periods over which results will be determined.
-For California, since ancillary service prices were available only through July 31, our fiscal year 2000/1999 (FY00/99) includes the period from August 1, 1999 through July 31, 2000.
-Fiscal year 1999/1998 (FY99/98) covers the preceding twelve months.
-Note that FY00/99 includes a leap day so comparison of customers’ bills must take this into account.
+The fourth step was to define the time periods during which results were determined.
+For California, since ancillary service prices were available only through July 31, fiscal year 2000/1999 (FY00/99) includes the period from August 1, 1999 through July 31, 2000.
+Fiscal year 1999/1998 (FY99/98) covers the preceding 12 months.
+(Note that FY00/99 includes a leap day so comparison of customers’ bills must take this into account.)

-For PJM and New England, partial data for August 2000 were available.
+For PJM and New England, partial data for August 2000 was available.
 Therefore, FY00/99 covers August 16, 1999 through August 15, 2000.
-FY99/98 covers the preceding twelve months.
+FY99/98 covers the preceding 12 months.

 The final step was to query the databases developed to count the hours in which prices equaled or exceeded the relevant thresholds.
 As discussed later, these queries were done under different scenarios.